Nebraska Zephyr: History

 The Burlington introduced the Nebraska Zephyr on the Chicago–Omaha–Lincoln route on November 16, 1947, replacing the Ak-Sar-Ben Zephyr.
 The Zephyr joined four other trains on the route: the Exposition Flyer, Denver Zephyr, Ak-Sar-Ben, and Fast Mail.
 On-board services included a parlor car, dining car, and cocktail lounge.
 The trains operated on a daylight schedule between Chicago and Lincoln.
-Westbound #11 departed Chicago at 12:45 PM and arrived in Lincoln at 10:30 PM.
-Eastbound #12 departed Lincoln at 11:00 AM and arrived in Chicago at 8:45 PM.
+Westbound #11 left Chicago at 12:45 p.m. and arrived in Lincoln at 10:30 p.m.
+Eastbound #12 departed Lincoln at 11 a.m. and arrived in Chicago at 8:45 p.m.
 The 551 mi trip took 9 hours 45 minutes, an average speed of 56 mph.

-Although the Burlington removed the distinctive "Zephyr" trainsets in February 1968, the train continued to operate as the Nebraska Zephyr, albeit with reduced service.
+The Burlington removed the distinctive "Zephyr" trainsets in February 1968, but continued to run the train as the Nebraska Zephyr, albeit with reduced service.
 A June 1968 timetable advertised a "dinette coach" as the only amenity, and the running time had lengthened to 11 hours 30 minutes.
-The Nebraska Zephyr lost its name prior to its discontinuance on April 30, 1971.
+The Nebraska Zephyr lost its name before its discontinuance on April 30, 1971.